Crook’s Corner - Kelowna Capital News

 Welcome to Crook’s Corner, a weekly video highlighting a selection of arts and entertainment happenings in the North Okanagan, hosted by The Morning Star arts and entertainment editor, Parker Crook.

-Record City 3127 30th Ave., Vernon, 250-503-0038.
-Monkey with a Button presents its fourth annual Ham Night, a tasty improv comedy show based entirely on audience suggestion with the chance to win actual ham, Jan.
-26. $10 cover.
+This week’s video features three events: Arts Club Theatre Company’s Misery, Nadine’s Fine Art and Frames’ artist of the month and the Snowed in Comedy Tour.

-More NOYSE Vernon and District Performing Arts Centre.
+Misery Vernon and District Performing Arts Centre.
 Jan.
-28 at 2:00 p.m.
-NOYSE (North Okanagan Youth Showcase of Excellence) is back with MORE NOYSE.
-Tickets are $20 adult, $10 youth and $15 for NOOCA members, available from the Ticket Seller, 250-549-7469, www.ticketseller.ca.
+30 at 7:30 p.m.
+This is the third show in the Vernon and District Performing Arts Centre Society’s 2017/18 Theatre series.
+Tickets are $45 adult, $42 senior and $40 for students and are available from the Ticket Seller, 250-549-7469, www.ticketseller.ca.

+Nadine’s Fine Art & Frames 3101B 31st Ave.
+Kara Barkved, a versatile artist working in numerous different mediums with a current interest in intuitive expressionist abstract art, is Nadine’s Artist of the Month for February.
+Over the years, the gallery has seen many art students, guest artist workshops and summertime paint and party nights, owner Nadine Wilson said.
+The contributing gallery artists will again be astounding the public for approximately six months, and the artist of the month walls will change in the new year, so patrons will see a different show every time they visit.
+Open Monday to Friday, 9:30 a.m. to 5:30 p.m., Saturdays 10 a.m. to 4 p.m. and by appointment.

-Perk Up Pianist Vernon and District Performing Arts Centre.
-Jan.
-28 at 7:30 p.m.
-A sit-down comedy act that will make you fall in love with this performer.
-Tickets are $30 adult, $20 youth and $25 for NOOCA members, available from the Ticket Seller, 250-549-7469, www.ticketseller.ca.
+Snowed in Comedy Tour 2018 Vernon and District Performing Arts Centre.
+Feb.
+2 at 8 p.m.
+The Snowed In Comedy Tour has turned into a Canadian success story and is celebrating its 10th year.
+Tickets are $45, available from the Ticket Seller, 250-549-7469, www.ticketseller.ca.

 @VernonNews